-Project 43324, links my climb of the highest mountain peaks of each of the seven continents with supporting youth development for children in need.
-43324 represents the accumulated elevation of each peak in meters, and the financial goal looking to be met for seven organizations (both domestic and international).
-The overall funds that are raised will be divided between each organization.
+Project 43324 links my climb of the highest mountain peaks of each of the seven continents with supporting youth development for children in need around the world.
+The number 43324 represents the accumulated elevation of each peak in meters, and the financial goal looking to be met.

-The 5 SOS Children’s Village locations that are being brought to attention via Project 43324 are the following:
+The 5 SOS Village locations that are being brought to attention via my project are the following: